KC5VDJ/CyberBurster/README.md

 Individual files in dated directories.

-Overwrite, Skip, Exclude, text, poscript, pdf...
+Overwrite, Skip, Exclude, etc..
+Output in text, postcript, pdf...

-initial will be text-only.
+Initial will be text-only.